jonathanhogg/flitter/docs/language.md

     in the code – e.g., number of things on screen – to maintain frame rate
 - `realtime` - a `true`/`false` value indicating whether the engine is running in realtime mode (the default) or not (with the `--lockstep` option)
+- `run_time` - the number of seconds that the engine will run for before exiting, controlled with the `--runtime` options.

 ## Unicode Support